 Certified Nurse-Midwives may work in the following:

-Employment of nurse anesthetists, nurse midwives, and nurse practitioners is expected to grow 31 percent from 2012 to 2022, much faster than the average for all occupations.
-Growth will occur primarily because of the effects of healthcare legislation, an increased emphasis on preventative care, and demand from the large, aging baby-boom population for healthcare services as they live longer and more active lives than previous generations.
+According to the BLS, overall employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 45 percent from 2020 to 2030, much faster than the average for all occupations.
+Growth will occur primarily because of an increased emphasis on preventive care and demand for healthcare services from an aging population.

 Excellent clinical skills, gained through education and experience lay the groundwork for advanced practice.
 A master’s degree is the minimum preparation for an APRN.